HenReeco/starter-hugo-academic/content/home/accomplishments.md

 # active: false

 # Order that this section appears on the page.
-weight: 50
+weight: 40

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-# title: 'Accomplish&shy;ments'
+# title: 'Accomplishments'
 title: 'Services'
 subtitle: